Asif-Iqbal-Bhatti/Metal-Organic-Framework/README.md

-Python code to generate MOFs structure
+# Python code to generate MOFs structure

-This is a part of PhD thesis in which we devise a method to construct Fe(bpy) based MOFs.
+# This complex construction was a part of PhD thesis in which we devise a method to construct Fe(bpy) based MOFs.
+The Amber FF parameters were fitted to DFT calculations.